smaremanda/add-in-docs/outlook/manifests/define-add-in-commands.md

 |**Group**|A group of user interface extension points in a tab.
 A group can have up to six controls.The  **id** attribute is required.
 It is a string with a maximum of 125 characters.|
 |**Label**|Required.
 The label of the group.
 The  **resid** attribute must be set to the value of the **id** attribute of a **String** element in the **ShortStrings** element in the **Resources** element.|
 |**Control**|A group requires at least one control.
 Currently, only buttons and menus are supported.
 See the following [Button controls](#VersionOverrides10_Buttons) and [Menu (dropdown button) controls](#VersionOverrides10_Menus) sections for more information.|
-Developers can also create a custom tab on the ribbon by using the  **CustomTab** element, as shown in the following example.
+You can also create a custom tab on the ribbon by using the  **CustomTab** element, as shown in the following example.